MounaBelaid/MounaBelaid/README.md

 - I’m also delighted to be part of the [R-Ladies Global](https://rladies.org/about-us/team/) Team as being responsible for the Onboarding Process.
 I love participating in widening the R-Ladies communities worldwide.
 As it was said: “Those who are happiest are those who do the most for others.” - Booker T. Washington

 - I’m so happy for being part of these great communities.
-These experiences are helping me to expand my network, meet amazing worldwide people, get inspired by them, and improving my R and Python skills.
+These experiences are helping me to expand my network, meet amazing people worldwide, get inspired by them, and improving my R and Python skills.